$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 Colombia is a signatory to the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (1961).
 This means that public documents issued in Colombia — including birth certificates, marriage certificates, and academic degrees — can be authenticated for international use through a single apostille stamp, rather than the multi-step legalization chain used for non-Hague countries.

-For Canada specifically, IRCC requires apostilled documents to be accompanied by a certified translation into English or French by a Traductor Oficial (whose credentials are registered with Colombian authorities).
+For Canada specifically, follow the personalized IRCC checklist.
+When an apostilled Colombian document is requested, include a certified translation into English or French by a Traductor Oficial (whose credentials are registered with Colombian authorities).

 The Cancillería Digital Portal: How It Works